estnltk/estnltk-workflows/legacy/ettenten_to_json/readme.md

-# Workflows for converting etTenTen 2013 to JSON files and annotating with EstNLTK
+# Workflow for converting etTenTen 2013 to JSON files and annotating with EstNLTK

 ---